FailAcademy/learning/wdp-vancouver/_slides/week-04/01-accessibility.md

 class: center, middle

 .large[
-   Dailyhive is now going to be publishing video content on their website.
+   Dailyhive publishing video content on their website.
+]

+???
 What are some accessibilty considerations?
-]

 ---
 class: center, middle

 .large[
-   UBC has a new online form for apply for scholarships.
+   Online scholarship application forms.
+]

+???
 How can accessibility be improved on these forms?
-]

 ---
 class: center, middle

 .large[
-   Vancity has asked you to help develop the bank customer login.
+   Vancity's bank customer login
+]

+???
 What are some things we can do to help accessibility on this customer login?
-]

 ---
 template: inverse